 h) We reserve the right to move a student to a different DS course or centre should we consider it to be in the best interest of the student.

-i) Promotional material – we take photographs and videos during our courses which we may use for promotional purposes.
+j) Promotional material – we take photographs and videos during our courses for promotional purposes.
 Please advise us at time of booking if you do not wish the student to appear in any promotional material.

 k) If you have booked via an Agent, their Terms of Contract may apply to you, but we reserve the right to apply our own Terms.